MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 5. Don't forget to click **Save** after you attach your HXT file.

-##19.
+##C2.
 Ready.
 Set.
 Go.
-Merge your content into MASTER branch!
+Merge your content into MASTER branch
 The **master** branch, for all intents and purposes, is the MSDNStage staging server.
 But unlike WDCML content, **it could be pushed to LIVE by any of the writers on the team at any time.**

 **IMPORTANT** : Don't merge anything to **master** that can't be pushed to LIVE.
 But at the same token, it's polite to give your team advanced notice when you intend to push content from master over to LIVE.